shereenamin86-stack/Medy-Articles/articles/GLP-1_Side_Effects.md

     <strong>weight loss</strong> and <strong>Type 2 diabetes management</strong>.
     These treatments slow digestion, reduce appetite, and help regulate blood sugar.
     While highly effective, many people experience side effects during the first few weeks or when their dose increases.
-    The good news is that most <strong>GLP-1 side effects</strong> are predictable, temporary, and manageable with the right strategies.
+    The good news is that most <strong>GLP-1 side effects</strong> are predictable, usuatemporary, and manageable with the right strategies.
   </p>

   <p>